-useful UNIX commands for CIS 180 - Intro to JavaScript remember: UNIX is CASE-SENSITIVE!
-(So is JavaScript, although HTML is NOT...) once you have logged on to sorrel, here is a collection of UNIX commands that you might find useful in CIS 180 - Intro to JavaScript: help-related commands man desired command print the UNIX manual page for desired command, if it exists. apropos string print names of UNIX commands followed by 1-line descriptions whose 1-line descriptions contain string within them.
+useful UNIX commands for CIS 180 - Intro to Python - remember: UNIX is CASE-SENSITIVE!
+(So is Python...) - once you have logged on to cs-server or redwood, here is a collection of UNIX commands that you might find useful in CIS 180 Intro to Python: python-specific commands python ...will start up the python interpreter on either cs-server or redwood. (use ctrl-d to exit) if you have a script of Python commands myscript.py, then: python myscript.py ...will execute that script at the UNIX command-line. if the FIRST line of your script on cs-server is: #! /usr/bin/python ...or on redwood is: #! /usr/local/bin/python ...and if you make that script executable using chmod 700 myscript.py, then myscript.py ...will execute that script at the UNIX command-line help-related commands man desired_command print the UNIX manual page for desired_command, if it exists. (try w/man python) apropos string print names of UNIX commands followed by 1-line descriptions whose 1-line descriptions contain string within them.

-directory-related commands cd, cd dirname change directory command; make the current working directory dirname, or make the home directory the current working directory if no directory name is given . a nickname for the current directory a nickname for the parent of the current directory a nickname for username's home directory a nickname for the current user's home directory pwd gives the name of the current (present) working directory mkdir dirname make a new directory named dirname in/under the current working directory rmdir dirname remove the directory dirname (note that it must be empty for this to work) ls list the contents of the current working directory ls -l ...in "long" format, which includes file permissions ls -ld ...including permissions and information for subdirectories, instead of their contents Is dirname list the contents of directory dirname chmod 755 dirname make directory dirname world-readable and world-executable THIS is what you need for public_html on sorrel, and for any subdirectory of public_html containing web pages you would like to be visible from a browser chmod 700 dirname protect directory dirname --- only YOU can read, write, or execute its contents. file-related commands cp filename newfilename creates a copy of the file filename with the name newfilename cp f1 f2 f3 f4 ... dirname creates copy of files f1 f2 f3 f4 ... (all that you care to list) in the directory dirname my filename newfilename change the name of the file filename to the name newfilename mv f1 f2 f3 f4 ... dirname move files f1 f2 f3 f4 ... (all that you care to list) to the directory dirname rm filename remove the file filename chmod 644 filename make file filename world-readable THIS is what you need for an html file within public_html or within a subdirectory of public html, so that it can be visible from a browser chmod 600 filename protect file filename ---only YOU can read or write it. more filename look at the contents of file filename on-screen, one screen at a time cat filename look at the contents of file filename on-screen, all at once pico filename vi filename emacs filename edit file filename other commands and etc.
+directory-related commands cd, cd dirname change directory command; make the current working directory dirname, or make the home directory the current working directory if no directory name is given . a nickname for the current directory a nickname for the parent of the current directory a nickname for username's home directory a nickname for the current user's home directory pwd gives the name of the current (present) working directory mkdir dirname make a new directory named dirname in/under the current working directory rmdir dirname remove the directory dirname (note that it must be empty for this to work) ls list the contents of the current working directory ls -l ...in "long" format, which includes file permissions ls -ld ...including permissions and information for subdirectories, instead of their contents ls dirname list the contents of directory dirname chmod 700 dirname protect directory dirname or python script scr.py--- only YOU can read, write, or chmod 700 scr.py execute its contents.

-wildcard character that matches any 0 or more characters.
+file-related commands cp filename newfilename creates a copy of the file filename with the name newfilename cp f1 f2 f3 f4 ... dirname creates copy of files f1 f2 f3 f4 ... (all that you care to list) in the directory dirname mv filename newfilename change the name of the file filename to the name newfilename mv f1 f2 f3 f4 ... dirname move files f1 f2 f3 f4 ... (all that you care to list) to the directory dirname rm filename remove the file filename chmod 600 filename protect file filename --- only YOU can read or write it. more filename look at the contents of file filename on-screen, one screen at a time cat filename look at the contents of file filename on-screen, all at once pico filename edit file filename (pico is simplest - commands at the bottom, ctrl-o to save vi filename what you've typed, ctrl-x to exit) emacs filename other commands and etc.

-example: has matches has, ha3s, haaaaaaaaas, etc.
+wildcard character that matches any 0 or more characters. example: has matches has, ha3s, haaaaaaaaas, etc.

-? wildcard character that matches any single character example: ha?s matches hams, ha3s but does NOT match has, haaas ESC key in several UNIX shells (including the default you get on sorrel), typing the tab key after you have started typing a file name will cause the shell to try to complete (fill in) the file name you have started typing, if it can.
+? wildcard character that matches any single character example: ha?s matches hams, ha3s but does NOT match has, haaas ESC key in several UNIX shells (including the default you get on cs-server and redwood), typing the tab key after you have started typing a file name will cause the shell to try to complete (fill in) the file name you have started typing, if it can.
 This is called filename completion.